Finnish ‘Cyber War Room’ beats hackers at their own game

 “Other research organisations do not have similar labs at their disposal,” says Savola.
 “Many security companies have their own test environments, but they focus on their own operations and enhancing their own products… There is more demand for the Cyber War Room than our capacity at the moment.”

-VTT represents the largest independent cybersecurity research team in Finland and a key part of its operations is international cooperation.
+VTT represents the largest independent cybersecurity research team in Finland and a key part of its operations is international co-operation.
 In fact, the Cyber War Room opened a year ago as part of an EU-wide research programme ‘Safe and Secure European Routing’ (SASER).
-VTT led the programme’s network security-focussed Finnish research group, which included industry partners 2NS Second Nature Security, EXFO, MPY Palvelut and Intel Security.
+VTT led the programme’s network security-focused Finnish research group, which included industry partners 2NS Second Nature Security, EXFO, MPY Palvelut and Intel Security.

 In a project like SASER, companies both contribute to the programme’s wider goals and use the research for their own R&D. Savola believes VTT has an important role to play in supporting companies to create new business and innovations.

 “Small and medium size companies [SMEs] are our field.
 They don’t have the same research resources as big corporations and we act as their research centres,” explains Savola.
 “Typically we develop proof-of-concepts and prototypes in these projects and then the companies continue their commercialisation.”

 A prime example comes from SASER.
 The programme gave Helsinki-based company 2NS the tools it needed to develop its first software product, a security monitoring service called ‘Morpheus’.
 It alerts users to any security problems and vulnerabilities in their systems and even helps to predict upcoming cyber attacks, yet it takes only a few minutes to set up.

 Morpheus represents a big step for 2NS as the company previously focused solely on expert services for security testing and auditing.